Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 # Export from ComfyUI with "Save (API Format)" or convert
 ```

-**Prevention:** Check if workflow has `"nodes"` key ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â if yes, it's UI format and needs conversion.
+**Prevention:** Check if workflow has `"nodes"` key ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â€šÂ¬Ã‚Â if yes, it's UI format and needs conversion.

 ---